gislanetotland/Samnanger_kommune/README.md

 example, an element is a bit out of place, try to “fix” it in your page.

-This is a new version of the webside: www.samnanger.kommune.no
+This is my version of the Samnanger kommune website: https://samnanger-kommune-2021.netlify.app/